Back to top

 Chicago Public Library Foundation Awards

-This annual event celebrates the bold storytellers, artists, and civic leaders who invite us to see the world in ways we never knew possible.
-In 2022, more than 10,000 Library lovers from Chicago and around the world joined us both in person and via broadcast to honor Shermann “Dilla” Thomas, Rick Bayless, and Tony Kushner.
-With legendary Chicago newscaster Bill Kurtis as our host, the event’s focal point was a powerful conversation between Carl Sandburg Literary Award honoree Tony Kushner and NPR Weekend Edition Saturday host Scott Simon.
+This annual event celebrates the storytellers, artists, and civic leaders who invite us to see the world and imagine the future in ways we never knew possible.
+In 2023, more than 500 of Chicago’s civic leaders joined us in person to honor Rebecca Makkai, Richard Hunt, Bob Wislow, and Colson Whitehead.
+With legendary Chicago newscaster Bill Kurtis as our host, the event’s focal point was a powerful conversation between Carl Sandburg Literary Award honoree Colson Whitehead and NPR Weekend Edition Saturday host Scott Simon.

 We Salute Our Donors

 Chicago Public Library thrives when the community invests in its success.
-We are profoundly grateful to everyone whose support makes the Library’s extraordinary work possible.
+We are profoundly grateful to the philanthropists, businesses, and foundations whose support makes the Library’s transformative work possible.
 Thank you.

 Every gift begins with a story.
 Learn why Kahlil Crawford supports CPLF.